Idaho Primary Election · May 19, 202606days·03hrs·12min·10secFind Polling Place →

 Gregg Diacogiannis: Republican Challenger for Idaho House District 9B

 Gregg Diacogiannis is a Republican challenger running for the Idaho House of Representatives in District 9B.
 Diacogiannis lives in Fruitland, in Payette County, and is seeking to unseat incumbent Representative Judy Boyle in the May 19, 2026 Republican primary.
-This is his second consecutive campaign for the seat; he previously ran as a write-in candidate in the 2024 general election, where Ballotpedia records show Boyle defeated him and the Democratic candidate.
+This is his second consecutive campaign for the seat; he previously ran as a write-in candidate in the 2024 general election, where Ballotpedia records show Boyle defeated him along with Democratic candidate Jody Keeler.
 Democrat Lupita Connor is running in the general election.

 Background

-Diacogiannis was born in Tacoma, Washington, and, according to his campaign website, joined the U.S. Army as an infantryman in 2004 after high school, serving two tours in Iraq with the 2-69th Armor out of Fort Benning, Georgia.
-Following his military service, he held a range of jobs including retail management and high-threat security work in Afghanistan, and is currently employed as a regional truck driver for Woodgrain, as described on his campaign website.
+Diacogiannis grew up in Tacoma, Washington, and, according to his campaign website, joined the U.S. Army as an infantryman in 2004 after high school, serving two tours in Iraq with the 2-69th Armor out of Fort Benning, Georgia.
+Following his military service, he held a range of jobs including retail management and high-threat security work in Afghanistan, and is currently employed as a regional truck driver for Woodgrain.
 Diacogiannis relocated to Idaho in 2019, settling in Payette County because his wife Kayla grew up in Fruitland, per his campaign biography.
 He and Kayla homeschool their children, a fact he references in his education policy positions.

 Political Career